 What can we learn from one of the most innovative companies on the planet?
-Since it’s inception, Google has been known for innovation and creating environments where it’s people flourish.
-Chief Content Editor at Changing the Game Project, Reed Maltbie discusses the cross over from commercial to coaching environments.
+Since its inception, Google has been known for innovation and creating environments where its people flourish.
+Founder of Coaches Realm & Raising Excellence, Reed Maltbie discusses the cross over from commercial to coaching environments.

 Headed into the 2004 Olympic Games, the Men’s USA Basketball team was 110-2 all-time.
 They were 24-0 since the introduction of the 1992 “Dream Team”(NBA-era).